 What to Look for (Besides Skills) When Hiring

-We’ve said before that you should hire for potential, not experience.
+We’ve said it before that you should hire for potential, not experience.
 The reasons why are plentiful—not the least of which include company loyalty, leadership growth, and innovation through a fresh perspective.

 But while it sounds good and feels good to say you’ll hire for potential, what does that actually look like in practice?
 To answer that question, we pitched it to top industry experts and asked for their best practices and advice when it comes to hiring for potential.
 Here’s what they had to say.